JamesHawk585/HackStacker/NOTES.md

 <!-- 01. [] View dog houses on a map -->
 <!-- 02. [] Search dog houses based on their distance from my location, -->
 <!-- 03. [] Filter dog houses based on their average rating. -->

+# Notes
+01. [] Use app.route and SQLAlchemy-Serializer for server-side routing